ibm-cloud-docs/Db2onCloud/flex_scaling.md

 ## Standard plan
 {: #fs_standard_plan}

 The Standard plan deploys with 8 GB of RAM, and 20 GB of disk space.
-You can then scale your plan up or down with the slider bars in the console.
+You can then scale your plan up or down with the drop-down lists in the console.

 Memory can be scaled up or down in the following increments:
 - 8 GB